destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/namelists.md.txt

 ```
 deode show namelist -t master -n showme
 ```
-If you'd like have the namelist without the substituted values from the config file add a `-b` to the command.
+By default none of the namelist values are substituted with config settings, like e.g. output frequency.
+If you'd like have the namelist with the substituted values from the config file add a `-s` to the command.
 For more information about namelist extraction use the help command.
 ```
 deode show namelist -h
 ```